GETTING BACK TO LIFE

 - Infections or tropical diseases

 It is also vital to see a dentist.
-Many returning hostages have problems with their teeth because of the impacts of malnutrition or because they have not been able to brush their teeth regularly during captivity.
+Many returning hostages and wrongful detainees have problems with their teeth because of the impacts of malnutrition or because they have not been able to brush their teeth regularly during captivity.